-All of the current contracts are expected to be completed within one year.
-We have elected to use the practical expedient in ASC 340-40-25-4 (regarding the incremental costs of obtaining a contact) for costs related to contracts that are estimated to be complete within one year and as a result, we have not recognized a contract asset account.
+We have elected to use the practical expedient in ASC 340-40-25-4 (regarding recognition of the incremental costs of obtaining a contact) for costs related to contracts that are estimated to be completed within one year.
+All of the current contracts are expected to be completed within one year, and as a result, we have not recognized a contract asset account.
 If we had chosen not to use this practical expedient, we would not expect a material difference in the contract balances.
-We also did not have any contract liabilities because we have not received any payments in advance of recognizing revenue.
+We also did not have any material contract liabilities because we typically do not receive payments in advance of recognizing revenue.